impact on life - healthcare publishing

 Any vehicle that is used for a disabled person (whether they are the driver or passenger) may be exempt from road tax.
 To get exemption, you must be receiving either the higher rate mobility component of Disability Living Allowance or the enhanced rate of the Personal Independence Payment, receiving a War Pensioners' Mobility Supplement or have an invalid carriage (the legal term for a mobility scooter or powered wheelchair with a maximum speed of 8mph on the road).

 The vehicle must be registered in the name of the disabled person or in the name of a driver authorised to act on your behalf (known as the nominee).
-You will still need to apply for a tax disc and display the 'nil value disc', even if you don't need to pay for vehicle tax.
+You will still need to apply for vehicle tax, even if you don't need to pay for vehicle tax.

-Before you can get a free tax disc, you'll need to apply for an exemption certificate from the agency that issues your benefit.
+Before you can get free vehicle tax, you'll need to apply for an exemption certificate from the agency that issues your benefit.
 The exemption certificate will show your name and that of the nominee if you have nominated someone to drive for you.
 If your car is being used by the nominee or someone else for his or her personal needs, the tax exemption will be lost.

 The Motability Scheme